Check out our member profiles!

-I was a commercial salmon troller for seven years, owned two boats and fished the Gulf, the north coast and Haida Gwai.
-Gave it up when my son, now 47, was about 2 and just learning to speak.
-I did not want to miss out on being there to see him grow and develop.
 I greatly enjoyed being a Dad for my two kids.
-Which is why, when I attended a pot-luck supper at Pacific Gardens co-housing on April 1, I decided to get involved in the new project.
+When I attended a pot-luck supper at Pacific Gardens co-housing, I decided to get involved in the Lost Lake Cohousing project.
 I love “kid energy” and knew Lost lake was going to be multi-generational.
 Plus, the adults were friendly and kind.

-My name is Jeffrey.
-I’m a senior who retired initially to a co-op farm in the far north of Galiano Island, but after the co-op farm proved not so much a co-operative, my partner and I moved to Vancouver Island to a log home on a largish parcel on the side of Old Mt.
-Baldy overlooking Shawnigan Lake (midway between Victoria and Nanaimo in the southern part of the Island).
 I have long been attracted to the notion of cohousing ever since I initially learned of it from Danish and then US sources.
-It ideally marries the notion of co-operative living with the security of tenure associated with freehold stratification in modern BC land tenure law.
+It ideally marries the notion of co-operative living with the security of tenure associated with freehold stratification in BC land tenure law.

 Two couples we know are both entirely satisfied with their choice at living in cohousing – at Pacific Gardens in Nanaimo.
 I am looking forward to living in a milieu that includes multi-generational families/households at its start.
 By the time the project is ready for move-in, my grandchildren will be old enough to travel, and on their visits they’ll benefit from the presence of others of their age at Lost Lake Cohousing.